Why should I choose a Spain cruise?

 Will my vessel have WiFi?

-Some vessels do, some vessels don't.
-But even the vessels that do offer WiFi might frequently be out of range of a signal, so you might not have signal for up to several days.
+Most vessels do, some vessels don't.
+But even the vessels that do offer WiFi might frequently be out of range of a signal, so you might not have signal for up to several hours or even days.

 What kind of power outlets are there?
 Will I need a converter?

 Europe runs on 220v power, whereas North America has 110v power, but since most devices can handle both levels, there's usually no need to buy a power converter.
 The plugs will require adapters – you will need to have either two round prongs or three flat prongs.

 How can I save money on a river cruise?